Piyushydv08/Paste-App/README.md

-Here’s a complete rewrite of the `README.md` file for your React + Vite project with Tailwind CSS installation and details about the packages used:
+Here’s a complete rewrite of the `README.md` file for your Paste App project with Tailwind CSS installation and details about the packages used:

 ---

-# React + Vite + TailwindCSS Template
+# Paste App

 This template provides a minimal setup for building a React application using Vite.
 It includes Hot Module Replacement (HMR) for fast refresh, Tailwind CSS for utility-first styling, and ESLint for code linting.